+He graduated with a BA and then an MSt in Theology from Oxford University before completing a PGCE at King’s College London.
+He spent a year teaching RS and Philosophy at North London Collegiate School and was then appointed Head of RE at a boarding school near Stanstead.
 Before joining the FBS staff team, Sam spent over four years in full-time ministry and leadership roles in a church in Hertfordshire, where he was involved with preaching, music and working with students, teenagers and younger children.

 Arabella holds a Masters in Divinity from University of Edinburgh and has spent the last nine years working in a variety of state and community schools of different sizes and creeds.
 She is now Head of Religious Studies at an all-boys private school in Central London.
 Before taking the plunge into teaching she worked in Investor Relations for Land Securities.